-The comprehensive evaluation of the student will include normative measures to advance the understanding of why the student continues to have difficulty.
-The student will also be tested with an individually administered standardized achievement test to validate the samples of classroom assessment data with normative data.
-The evaluation will lead to appropriate recommendations as to the best plan for instruction.
+The comprehensive evaluation of the student will include normative measures advance the understanding of why the student continues to have to student will also be tested with an difficulty.
+The individually administered standardized achievement test to validate the samples of classroom assessment data with normative data.
+The evaluation will lead to the best plan appropriate recommendations as to for instruction.
 Recommendations will not be limited to special education supports and programs and may include recommendations such as classroom accommodations or continued participation in response to intervention targeted small group instruction.